kensnyder/react-thermals/README.md

 #### Event data

-Note that some events with a `data` property.
+Note that some events have a `data` property.
 Below is the available data for events that support it.

 | Event            | event.data property                                        |